Originally published: May 2025

 The court may dismiss the notice if the grounds or notice period are incorrect.
 For multiple grounds, the longest applicable notice period typically applies.
 The landlord must also allow time for the notice to be deemed served in line with the Civil Procedure Rules requirements.
 If they do not allow time for this, the notice period will never be correct.

-Once the landlord serves a Section 8 notice, the tenant has until the end of their notice period to stop any breaches of tenancy.
+Once the landlord serves a valid Section 8 notice, the tenant has until the end of their notice period to stop any breaches of tenancy.
 At the end of the notice period, the landlord can start court proceedings if their tenants do not stop any breaches or vacate.

 If the tenant doesn’t move out, the landlord can apply to the court for a possession order.
 Tenants may challenge this, presenting a defence to the court or requesting extra time due to “extreme hardship.”